-Dotors Without Borders (MSF) continued to assist people affected by conflict and displacement across several states, while also maintaining a range of basic and specialist healthcare programmes
+Doctors Without Borders (MSF) continued to assist people affected by conflict and displacement across several states while maintaining a range of general and specialist healthcare programmes.

 Displacement and violence